patil-lab/LoginApp/README.md

-This is a simple login project with 3 signup options email, google and facebook.
+This is a  node js project with 3 signup options email, google and facebook.

 only LoggedIn users can see the user dashboard which is made in retool .